Bayesian Network Regularized Regression for Modeling Urban Crime Occurrences: Abstract

-that is, the term penalizes the weighted sum of squares of the difference of the coefficients between adjacent vertices in the network~\citep{kolaczyk2009}.
+that is, the term penalizes the weighted sum of squared differences for coefficients of adjacent vertices in the network~\citep{kolaczyk2009}.
 Thus, as usual in Bayesian inference, we seek estimates of $\beta(v)$ that balance representativeness with respect to our observed data $Y$ and $X$ in the likelihood with smoothness with respect to the network topology in the prior.

-The network effects $\beta$ are more conveniently represented using a basis expansion with respect to the eigenvectors of the operator $L_w$, a common approach in functional data analysis~\citep{ramsay2005}.
-More specifically, since $L_w$ is symmetric it realizes an eigen-decomposition $L_w = \Phi \Xi \Phi^T$, and we can take $\tau$ eigenvectors to represent $\beta$ as $\beta = \Phi_{1:\tau} \theta$, where $\Phi_{1:\tau}$ contains the first $\tau$ eigenvectors of $L_w$, ordered by the eigenvalues $\xi_1 < \cdots < \xi_\tau$.
-Using this formulation, the log prior becomes
+The network effects $\beta$ can be conveniently represented using a basis expansion with respect to the eigenvectors of the operator $L_w$, a common approach in functional data analysis~\citep{ramsay2005}.
+More specifically, since $L_w$ is symmetric it realizes an eigen-decomposition $L_w = \Phi \Xi \Phi^\top$, and we can take $\tau$ eigenvectors to represent $\beta$ as $\beta = \Phi_{1:\tau} \theta$, where $\Phi_{1:\tau}$ contains the first $\tau$ eigenvectors of $L_w$, ordered by the eigenvalues $\xi_1 < \cdots < \xi_\tau$.
+Using this formulation, the log prior becomes (up to a constant)